SSC CHSL · Tier 2 Skill Test · English medium

 5

-At least three full 10-minute mock tests in the final week.
-Same time of day as the scheduled exam.
+Three full 10-minute mocks in the final week.
+Same time of day as the scheduled test.
+Same chair, same posture, same external keyboard.

 6